laurenagra/e-commerce/README.md

 No current tests for this project

 ## Status
-- This project is incomplete as of April 13th
+- This project is complete as of April 13th 2022